Temple Forest Monastery

 Biography of Ajahn Chah

-Stillness Flowing is a biography of Ajahn Chah authored by Ajahn Jayasaro, published earlier this year, and available for free distribution at the monastery.
-Please feel free to download it as an e-book in any of the formats below.
+Stillness Flowing is a biography of Ajahn Chah authored by Ajahn Jayasaro, and published last year in a large hard-cover edition which is available for free distribution at the monastery.
+You are also welcome to download it as an e-book in any of the formats below.

-This important work details the life and teachings of Luang Por Chah, widely known as Ajahn Chah, and has been in the making for over two decades.
+This important work details the life and teachings of Ajahn Chah and has been in the making for over two decades.
 This biography is based on the 1993 Thai biography of Luang Por Chah entitled Upalamani which was also authored by Ajahn Jayasaro.
-It includes translations from Upalamani, in particular many of the anecdotes and reminiscences of Luang Por’s disciples, as well as a significant amount of added social, cultural, historical, and doctrinal information to provide context to an audience that may be unfamiliar with Thai culture and its Buddhist heritage.
+It includes translations from Upalamani, in particular many of the anecdotes and reminiscences of Luang Por’s disciples, Dhamma Talks, and descriptions of the training he recieved and developed for his monastic communities, as well as a significant amount of added social, cultural, historical, and doctrinal information to provide context to an audience that may be unfamiliar with Thai culture and its Buddhist heritage.